Behavioral endocrinology: Cortisol

 See the Cortisol: Memory and Stress sections for more information on how cortisol has been found to affect behavior.

 Adrenaline

 See the Adrenaline: Emotional response and Memory sections for more information on how adrenaline affects behavior.

+Peptide Hormones

+Oxytocin

+Oxytocin is a peptide that has been associated with social behavior, specifically regarding areas like trust, empathy, and other affirmative behaviors.

+Vassopressin

+Vassopressin (or AVP) has physiological functions regulating water retention and blood pressure, as well as social behavior.

 Sex Steroids

 Testosterone

 Testosterone is secreted by the testicles of males and the ovaries of females, although small amounts are also secreted by the adrenal glands.
 It is the principal male sex hormone and an anabolic steroid.
 See Testosterone: Aggression and criminality and Testosterone: Brain for more information on how testosterone effects behavior.

 Estrogen

 Estrogens, together, make up a group of primary female sex hormones synthesized in the ovaries.
 See Estrogen: Brain and behavior for more on the role of estrogen in behavioral endocrinology.

 Thyroid Hormones

 Thyroid hormones are responsible for controlling metabolism, nervous system, body temperature and development of several organ systems such as the reproductive system.

 Diseases and medicine

 Hyperthyroidism and hypothyroidism are the two major dysfunctions associated to behavioral and brain chemistry changes due to the imbalances in the thyroid hormones, triiodothyronine (T_{3}) and thyroxine (T_{4}).